OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 ### Has Octopus Cloud had any vulnerabilities in the past?
 Yes.
 We pride ourselves on making Octopus Deploy a secure product, but no software is ever bug-free, and occasionally, there have been security issues.
 We have published [all of our historical advisories](https://advisories.octopus.com/) since 2021.

-## Migration from self hosted
+## Migration

 ### How do I migrate from self-hosted Octopus Server to Octopus Cloud?
-We have a [step-by-step](https://octopus.com/docs/octopus-cloud/migrations) guide.
+We have a [step-by-step](/docs/octopus-cloud/migrations) guide.
-The benefits of migrating to Octopus Cloud include:
+The benefits of migrating from self-hosted to Octopus Cloud include:
 * Likely lower total cost of hosting - taking into account the saving of having your people focused on your mission, not maintenance
 * Cloud customers get access to the latest features and functionality.
 * Lower risk - Once a CVE or bug is found, we issue a patch and automatically apply it.